CARD Act of 2009

 Beware if an offer arrives in your mailbox touting the following credit card account “benefits:”

-- Convenience: Accidentally going over the credit limit is not a “convenience,” it’s a money losing opportunity for the card holder and a money making opportunity for the credit card company.
+- Convenience: Accidentally going over the credit limit is not a “convenience,” it’s a money-losing the opportunity for the card holder and a money making opportunity for the credit card company.

 - Flexibility: Card companies may be flexible with the card holder’s credit limit but are not nearly so flexible when it comes to removing the $39 average over limit fee.